Emergence of a second law of thermodynamics in isolated quantum systems: Discussion

-Finally, our work corroborates the findings of previous studies noting that non-integrability does not appear to be a necessary requirement for equilibration relative to observables~\cite{Jensen1985,Yukalov2011,gogolin2011absence,Reimann2013}.
+Finally, our work corroborates the findings of previous studies noting that non-integrability is not a necessary requirement for equilibration relative to observables~\cite{Jensen1985,Yukalov2011,gogolin2011absence,Reimann2013}.
 As we showed in~\eqref{eq:avg_pt_pomega}, a large $d_\mathrm{eff}/r$ suffices for equilibration of the observable probability to the equilibrium distribution, and thus for our formulation of the second law to hold, and this does not a priori require non-integrability.
 Whether the system is integrable or not may still affect some details like the speed of equilibration or tightness of the bounds as noted in~\cite{Jensen1985,gogolin2016equilibration}.
 In other contexts as well, a connection between integrability and effective dimension has been hinted at~\cite{Iyoda2018,Prazeres2023}, which leads us to pose the question of whether $d_\mathrm{eff}$ could allow for a quantitative definition of integrability in relation to the equilibration of quantum systems.

 \acknowledgments The authors thank Pharnam Bakshinezhad, Felix Binder and Sandu Popescu for valuable discussions, Joe Schindler for comments on the generalization of our bounds to POVMs, and Dominik Safranek for remarks on the fluctuation bounds.
 T.R.\ thanks Sophie Engineer for assistance with programming.
-J.X.\ and M.H.\ would like to acknowledge funding from the European Research Council (Consolidator grant `Cocoquest’ 101043705).
+The authors acknowledge the TU Wien Bibliothek for financial support through its Open Access Funding Programme.
+T.R., J.X.\ and M.H.\ would like to acknowledge funding from the European Research Council (Consolidator grant `Cocoquest’ 101043705).
 T.D.\ acknowledges support from {\"O}AW-JESH-Programme and the Brazilian agencies CNPq (Grant No.\ 441774/2023-7 and 200013/2024-6) as well as INCT-IQ through the project (465469/2014-0).
 This project is co-funded by the European Union (Quantum Flagship project ASPECTS, Grant Agreement No.\ 101080167).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union, REA or UKRI.
 Neither the European Union nor UKRI can be held responsible for them.
 This publication was made possible through the support of Grant 62423 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.

 \hypertarget{sec:appendix}